 People we Support

-The female Challenging Behaviour and Complex Needs Service at The Langford Centre is specifically designed to cater to the needs of women with complex, long-term psychiatric conditions, including Personality Disorders with behaviours that challenge and increased risks to themselves and others.
+The Langford Centre offer two High Dependency Rehabilitation services, both Balmoral ward and Seaford ward can support up to eleven Service Users presenting with Mental Health conditions, challenging behaviour and complex needs.
+The Langford Centre is specifically designed to cater to the needs of Service Users with complex Mental Health conditions, long-term psychiatric conditions, including Personality Disorders with behaviours that challenge and increased risks to themselves and others.

-Some females may present with ongoing risks that make it impossible for them to transition safely to the community, are ineligible for Low Secure services yet difficult to manage for standard rehabilitation services.
-Our service provides the interventions, procedural and relational security to bridge this gap.
-The service caters to those whose condition has required prolonged hospitalisation in secure or nonsecure services, including individuals with many failed attempts to live in the community.
+We accept referrals for Service Users who may present with ongoing risks that make it difficult for them to transition safely to the community and are ineligible for Low Secure services.
+The service caters to those whose condition has required prolonged hospitalisation in acute, secure or non-secure services, including individuals with several failed attempts to live in the community.
 Our philosophy of care puts our Service Users at the centre and is designed to work collaboratively with carers, commissioners and other stakeholders to promote recovery and progress towards a safe transition back in to the community.

 Consultant psychiatrist and junior doctors

-Specialised in the treatment of women with complex long-term Mental Health problems with significant risk histories with the aim to optimise medication and maximise physical and mental wellbeing.
+Specialised in the treatment of men and women with complex long-term Mental Health conditions with significant risk histories with the aim to optimise medication and maximise physical and mental wellbeing.

-Focused on assessing the needs of females with long-term complex Mental Health problems, particularly those hard to engage.
+Focused on assessing the needs of Service Users with long-term complex Mental Health problems, particularly those hard to engage.
 Our Occupational Therapist prepares bespoke programmes to maximise activity, social inclusion, function and minimise behavioural outbursts.
-Selected activities that are consistent with the background and personal history of the women in our care that can be carried out safely.
+We also select activities that are consistent with the background and personal history of each Service User in our care that can be carried out safely.
 They range from basic leisure activities to voluntary and vocational endeavours.

 Consultant clinical and forensic psychologists

-Specialising in the assessment and treatment of females with complex Mental Health problems with particular expertise in risk assessment and in delivering various specialised treatments for those with a history of self-harming, personality disorder and offending.
+Specialising in the assessment and treatment of Service Users with complex Mental Health problems with particular expertise in risk assessment and in delivering various specialised treatments for those with a history of self-harming, personality disorder and offending.

 Focuses on empowering and enabling our Service Users to fulfil, understand and manage critical social factors including religious beliefs, relationships, employment, housing and finances to promote confidence and instil key skills for independent functioning.